 Corporates are traditionally loyal when it comes to airline bookings.
 They enjoy loyalty programs and often have a set of preferred suppliers.
 The only variables are the destinations, flight times, and upsell packages.

 For hotel bookings, however, traveler behavior demonstrates they want more.
 Their accommodation bookings rely on proximity to meetings, the free amenities available - wi-fi, breakfast, shuttles, and more - as well as reviews, and descriptions and images of the locations and rooms.
-The rich content that hoteliers provide on their own sites and specialty apps is a draw beyond that which can be seen on corporate booking tools and direct agent interaction.
+The rich content that hoteliers provide on their own sites and specialty apps is a draw beyond what's shared through corporate booking tools and direct agent interaction.